31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Ryuzu Falls

 Ryuzu Falls is one of the three most famous waterfalls in Nikko, falling 210 meters over lava formed by the eruption of Mt.
 Nantai.
-The name “Ryuzu Falls” (Dragon’s Head Falls) is said to come from the resemblance of a large rock dividing the waterfall basin into two parts, resembling the head of a dragon.
+The name "Ryuzu Falls" (Dragon's Head Falls) comes from the large rock dividing the waterfall basin into two parts, which resembles the head of a dragon.

-From May to June, the reddish-purple azaleas will be in full bloom, creating a beautiful sight against the fresh greenery.
-From late September, the area becomes a popular sightseeing spot for its autumn foliage, and visitors can enjoy the beautiful scenery colored in various colors by maple trees and linden trees.
+From May to June, reddish-purple azaleas bloom alongside the falls, creating a vivid contrast with the fresh greenery.
+From late September, the area is popular for autumn foliage, with maple and linden trees coloring the valley.

 Ryuokyo Canyon